Student Services at MSJC

 Not all students can afford to pay for college, and your ability to pay should not hinder you from achieving your goals.
 If you’re in need of financial assistance, the Financial Aid office can provide you with the grant, state, and federal programs available to help students with limited financial resources.

 Your first year of college sets the stage for the remainder of your academic career.
-MSJC’s First Year Experience (FYE) program enhances the first two semesters of your college experience.
+FYE enhances the first two semesters of your college experience.
 You will receive support, successfully complete basic skills coursework, and take transferable college level courses that will contribute to the units you need to obtain your degree.

 The Honors Enrichment Program fosters close interactions between you and your professors, challenging courses, an interdisciplinary seminar, and guidance from counselors and faculty advisors on which course of studies are the most suitable for transferring and achieving your professional objectives.